mcao516/rej-summ/README.md

 ```

 # Running the Code on Your Own Data
-To run the code on your own data, you simply need to run ```preprocessing.py``` to generate the mask file that contains entity position information.
+To run the code on your own data, you simply need to run ```preprocessing.py``` to generate a mask file that contains the entity position information.
 Make sure the format of your data is one document/summary per line.

 # License